-When we think of tie dye, we are often reminded of a shirt that is fun to make, but can take a long time.
-We did some research and found out there's a fun, easy, and quick way to create tie dye patterns in an instant using markers.
-It's a brand new tie dye technique without the mess... and the results are amazing!
-This activity combines chemistry and art to create a designer t-shirt that is sure to get lots of attention whenever you wear it.
+We did some research and found out there’s a fun, easy, and quick way to create tie dye patterns in an instant using markers.
+It’s a brand new tie dye technique without the mess… and the results are amazing!
+The colors explode before your eyes!

 - Rubber band

-- Place the plastic cup inside the middle of the t-shirt.
-Position the opening of the cup directly under the section of the shirt that you want to decorate.
-Stretch the rubber band over the t-shirt and the cup to secure the shirt in place.
+Place the plastic cup inside the middle of the fabric.
+Position the opening of the cup directly under the section of fabric that you want to decorate.
+Stretch the rubber band over the fabric and the cup to secure the fabric in place.

-- Slowly squeeze approximately 20 drops of rubbing alcohol into the center of the circle of dots.
+Slowly squeeze approximately 20 drops of rubbing alcohol into the center of the circle of dots.
 DO NOT flood the design area with rubbing alcohol.
 The key is to drip the rubbing alcohol slowly in the center of the design and allow the molecules of ink to spread outward from the center.
-As the rubbing alcohol absorbs into the fabric, the ink spreads in a circular pattern.
-The result is a beautiful flower-like pattern.
-Students often remark, however, that the design looks like the colorful surface of a compact disc.

-- Apply as much or as little rubbing alcohol as desired, but do not let the pattern spread beyond the edges of the cup.
-Allow the developed design to dry for three to five minutes before moving on to a new area of the shirt.
+Apply as much or as little rubbing alcohol as desired, but do not let the pattern spread beyond the edges of the cup.
+Allow the developed design to dry for three to five minutes before moving on to a new area of the fabric.

-- It is important to heat set the colors by placing the shirt in the laundry dryer for approximately 15 minutes.
-Teachers have also suggested rinsing the shirt in a solution of vinegar and water as a means of setting the colors.
+It is important to heat set the colors by placing the fabric in the laundry dryer for approximately 15 minutes.

 Enjoy experimenting with various patterns, dot sizes, and color combinations.
 Instead of using dots, try drawing a small square with each side being a different color, or use primary colors to draw a geometric shape and accent it with dots of secondary colors.
 Half circles, wavy lines, and polygons all make unique patterns when rubbing alcohol travels across the ink.
 Your designs are only limited by your imagination.
 Try as many different patterns as you like.
 The secret is to keep your patterns small and in the center of the design area on the shirt.